 ☆ 4 Why could he act with good faith？

-Why was Lieutenant Colonel Matsue able to act with the German soldiers with good faith, even though there was a strong opposition by his superiors in the Army at this time?
+Why was Lieutenant Colonel Matsue able to act with the German soldiers with good faith, even though there was a strong opposition by his superiors in the Army at that time?

 Matsue Toyohisa ‘s father was from Aizu.
-At the end of Edo period, Aizu clan fought on the Tokugawa government side against the new government side, and lost.
+At the end of Edo period, Aizu clan fought on the Tokugawa government side against the new government, and lost.
 After new Meiji era, his father suffered from humiliation against the Aizu clan.

 Matsue Toyohisa became a military man (The men of Aizu could become only policemen or soldiers).
 Aizu people were discriminated in the army too.
 Toyohisa, who grew up watching his father as a child of the Aizu Samurai, knew the humiliation and sorrow of the surrendered.
 If only the people of the new government side have had a little humanity of Samurai ・・・！